 What is ADD/ADHD?
 Attention Deficit Hyperactivity Disorder is a medical condition resulting in hyperactivity, impulsivity, and distractibility.
 Attention Deficit Hyperactivity Disorder (ADHD) is the technical name, but is mostly commonly known as ADD (Attention Deficit Disorder).
 For the purposes of simplicity, we will use the terms Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD) interchangeably throughout this tip.

-Child and Teen ADHD / ADD Therapists in Philadelphia, Ocean City & Mechanicsville
+Child and Teen ADHD / ADD Therapists in Philadelphia, Ocean City, Providence & Mechanicsville

 There is a common misconception that Attention Deficit Disorder (ADD) is due to laziness, or lack of trying.
 Attention Deficit Disorder (ADD) is no one’s fault.
 You cannot prevent or cure your Attention Deficit Disorder (ADD), but you can learn strategies from ADD/ADHD Therapy to better manage your symptoms and in turn reduce the Attention Deficit Disorder (ADD)’s impairment.
 The underlying cause of ADD symptoms is due to under-activity in the prefrontal cortex, which is the part of the brain that basically helps you run your life.
 The prefrontal cortex is in charge of taking in and processing information, problem solving, reasoning, and making behavioral decisions that impact your small to large.